 We see publishing as a sustained and sustaining relationship, not a commercial or instrumental transaction.
 Our writers engage collaboratively with the press for two years following publication and that needs to feel like an engaging opportunity and not an obligation.

 We respond within two months to formal submissions and in such a way that writers have something to grow on.
-Please be as considerate of our time.
+Please be as considerate of our time and effort as we are of yours.
 Note that when you submit your complete manuscript for consideration we ask for a commitment to publish with us if we accept.

 No dual submissions.